uncertainty-toolbox/uncertainty-toolbox/README.md

 Uncertainty Toolbox provides standard metrics to quantify and compare predictive uncertainty estimates, gives intuition for these metrics, produces visualizations of these metrics/uncertainties, and implements simple "re-calibration" procedures to improve these uncertainties.
 This toolbox currently focuses on regression tasks.

-It also aims to provide a [glossary of terms](docs/glossary.md) and to maintain a reference list of [relevant papers](docs/paper_list.md) in this area.
+## Toolbox Contents

+Uncertainty Toolbox contains:
+* [Glossary](docs/glossary.md) of terms related to predictive uncertainty quantification.
+* [Metrics](uncertainty_toolbox/metrics.py) for assessing quality of predictive uncertainty estimates.
+* [Visualizations](uncertainty_toolbox/viz.py) for predictive uncertainty estimates and metrics.
+* [Recalibration](uncertainty_toolbox/recalibration.py) methods for improving the calibration of a predictor.
+* Relevant [publications and references](docs/paper_list.md) on metrics and methods.

 ## Installation